nickserv/danamccurdy.com/_posts/2017-07-31-completeness.md

 as objects of love
 come and go,
 and what remains
-is love.
+is love itself.

 All the love
 we find outside ourselves
 is only a mirror
-of the love we are.
+of the love we are made of.

 When we look back,
 and see our own reflection,
 then there is an end
 to our search for completeness.